Yoav666s/dnd-wiki/collections/_monsters/basic-rules/young-white-dragon.md

   **Ice Walk.** The dragon can move across and climb icy surfaces without needing to make an ability check.
 Additionally, difficult terrain composed of ice or snow doesn't cost it extra moment.
 actions: |
   **Multiattack.** The dragon makes three attacks: one with its bite and two with its claws.

     **Bite.** Melee Weapon Attack: +7 to hit, reach 10 ft., one target.
 Hit: 15 (2d10 + 4) piercing damage plus 4 (1d8) cold damage.

     **Claw.** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 11 (2d6 + 4) slashing damage.

     **Cold Breath (Recharge 5-6).** The dragon exhales an icy blast in a 30-foot cone.
 Each creature in that area must make a DC 15 Constitution saving throw, taking 45 (10d8) cold damage on a failed save, or half as much damage on a successful one.
 legendary_actions: ""
-description: ""
 excerpt: "Large Dragon, Chaotic Evil"
 source: "Basic Rules"
 ---